 From choosing the right trade show booth rental to determining event ROI, marketing managers juggle a lot of moving parts.
 With so many responsibilities, it is easy to make mistakes and not learn from them until it is too late.
 That’s why we have created this list of the top ten event mistakes to help you avoid jeopardizing your hard work.

 1. Incorrectly Sized Trade Show Booth Rental

 An improperly sized exhibit can not only be embarrassing for your company, but it can also waste money.
-Paying for a 30×30 space when a smaller one could have gotten the job done will negatively impact the ROI for an event.
+Paying for a 30×30 space when a smaller one could have gotten the job done will negatively impact the trade show ROI for an event.
 In the same light, a too-small exhibit can bury your brand in the hustle and bustle of an event.
 Turn to your exhibit house partner for guidance about the appropriate size required for showcasing your brand.